Aetna modified CPB 0543 covering hospital beds and accessories, effective January 22, 2026. Here's what DME billing teams need to do.

 Aetna Hospital Bed Coverage Criteria and Medical Necessity Requirements 2026

-Fixed height hospital beds (E0250, E0251, E0290, E0291) are the baseline.
-Aetna considers these medically necessary DME when the member meets any one of three conditions.
-First, the member's condition requires body positioning — to relieve pain, maintain alignment, prevent contractures, or avoid respiratory infections — that an ordinary bed can't provide.
-Second, the condition requires special attachments like traction equipment that only work on a hospital bed.
-Third, the member needs the head elevated more than 30 degrees most of the time due to congestive heart failure, chronic pulmonary disease, or aspiration problems.
+For a basic fixed-height hospital bed (E0290, E0291, E0250, or E0251), the member must meet at least one of three conditions.
+Their condition requires body positioning not possible in an ordinary bed — to relieve pain, maintain alignment, prevent contractures, or avoid respiratory infections.
+Or their condition requires special attachments like traction equipment that won't work on a standard bed.
+Or they need the head of the bed elevated more than 30 degrees most of the time due to congestive heart failure, chronic pulmonary disease, or aspiration problems — and pillows and wedges must have already failed.

 Aetna Hospital Bed Exclusions and Non-Covered Indications